fulgurio/UserBundle/Resources/doc/installation.md

         - { path: ^/resetting, role: IS_AUTHENTICATED_ANONYMOUSLY }
 ```

-You access to administration by a htt_basic access with user "admin" : please
+You access to administration by a http_basic access with user "admin" : please
 do not forget to replace "adminpass" with your own password !

 ### Step 4: Configure the bundle